Coronavirus forces NYSE to close trading floor, go electronic

 Global markets have experienced extreme volatility as investors grapple with uncertainty related to the coronavirus outbreak.
 The Dow Jones Industrial Average closed down more than 1,300 points, or more than six percent, on Wednesday, erasing gains since President Trump took office in 2016.

-The New York Stock Exchange last shut down for two in 2012 amid the impact of Hurricane Sandy and has closed on several other occasions including for four months in 1914 at the outbreak of World War I, after the assassination of President John F. Kennedy on November 22, 1963 the NYSE closed at 2:07 p.m. and then again three days later for the funeral and it closed for four days and immediately after the 9/11 attack in 2001.
+The New York Stock Exchange last shut down for two days in 2012 amid the impact of Hurricane Sandy.
+It has closed on several other occasions, including for four months in 1914 at the outbreak of World War I, after the assassination of President John F. Kennedy on November 22, 1963, and then again three days later for the funeral.
+The exchange closed for four days immediately after the 9/11 attack in 2001.

 CLICK HERE TO READ MORE ON FOX BUSINESS